neumino/neumino.github.io/movies.md

-### Annabelle: Creation
+### The Hitman&#39;s Bodyguard
-*Released on 2017-08-09, vote average 6.2*
+*Released on 2017-08-16, vote average 5.7*

-Several years after the tragic death of their little girl, a dollmaker and his wife welcome a nun and several girls from a shuttered orphanage into their home, soon becoming the target of the dollmaker&#39;s possessed creation, Annabelle.
+The world&#39;s top bodyguard gets a new client, a hit man who must testify at the International Court of Justice.
+They must put their differences aside and work together to make it to the trial on time.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/KisPhy7T__Q?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Anps6VPe0u8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>